Articular Damage & Arthroscopic Articular Cartilage Repair

 Treatment of Articular Cartilage lesions is dependent on multiple factors.
 Patient age, activity level, and mechanism of injury commonly dictate management.
 Young patients with traumatic injuries are treated aggressively to try to restore a normal articular surface within the Knee.

-Conservative treatment is indicated for patients who are present with diffuse osteoarthritis.
+Conservative Knee Arthroscopic Treatment is indicated for patients who are present with diffuse osteoarthritis.
 Such patients are treated by physical therapy, medications activity modification, orthotics, bracing, and injections.
 Failure of conservative management may be an indication for surgical intervention, depending on the patient’s symptomatology.

-The size of the lesion, the quality of the bone behind the lesion, and the surgeon preference are some of the factors considered before choosing the appropriate surgical procedure for a particular lesion.
+The size of the lesion, the quality of the bone behind the lesion, and the Arthroscopic Knee Surgeon preference are some of the factors considered before choosing the appropriate surgical procedure for a particular lesion.